-The Flood hazard overlay also shows Drainage investigation areas.
+The Flood hazard overlay code includes maps showing Drainage investigation areas.
 These areas are where further development may be possible subject to investigations confirming building design, earthworks, drainage and/or infrastructure solutions that can mitigate likely flooding impacts.
 Development will be subject to a master plan which is aimed at identifying new works, building design or filling solutions that can mitigate the likely flooding impacts.

 Drainage Master Plans may be prepared by property owners as part of a development application.
 However, Council is currently scheduling the preparation of master plans for all Drainage investigation areas within the region.

 How does this affect my property?